 I needed to honor that service.
 I have been on a life-long search to give honor to my family and country.
 I needed to find the superhero cape that fit me.
 We all wear different capes in our lifetime.
 Capes that give us the illusion of a superpower that helps us succeed in whatever we’re knee-deep in.
 I’ve worn the surgical technician cape, business owner cape, educator cape, executive cape, volunteer cape, and the “Mom” cape, my personal favorite.
 I like to quietly contribute, without accolades, to make someone’s day better.
 Though all of these activities and projects gave me a sense of purpose, I still felt that I was missing my calling.
 This is what my nephew and I would discuss for hours.

 Life has a way of taking care of us all.
-When I became serious about finding my purpose, I resigned from a lucrative executive position, focused on my family and what my next step would be.
+When I became serious about finding my purpose, I resigned from a lucrative executive position and focused on my family and what my next step would be.
 I wanted to wear a cape that would change my focus; I wanted it to change my world.
 This search made me extremely restless and I couldn’t keep myself busy enough.

 This made my family and friends crazy.
 It was like I was a very large balloon that someone had just let the air out of and I was flying everywhere, without direction, just waiting to land.
 It was just then, that I received a phone call from my sister who found an ad in a local newspaper “Hiring Now!
 9-1-1 Dispatcher.
 Apply now…” Jennifer said, “Terri, this will be the perfect job for you!
 You have to apply.”
 I questioned why she thought it would be the perfect job for me.
-Her response, “You take care of everyone you come in contact with, you already know how to do the job.”
+Her response was, “You take care of everyone you come in contact with, you already know how to do the job.”

 I waited until the day the posting closed and submitted my application at 4:57 p.m. at the local sheriff’s office.
 I left with the attitude, “if it’s meant to be it will be,” convinced that I was not meant to be.
 One week later, I tested the highest out of 32 candidates.
 I still wasn’t convinced that I fit the mold.